Stochastic Optimization Approaches for an Operating Room and Anesthesiologist Scheduling Problem: Solution Methods

-where the summation corresponds to each specialized surgery type $\ell\in\{1,\dots,L^\text{spec}\}$ and the second term corresponds to the remaining surgery types.
-Thus, we can leverage this decomposable structure when solving the \spe{}, \droe{}, and \drocvar{} models; see \ref{appdx:separability} for discussions on the separability of the \droe{} and \drocvar{} models.
+We can leverage this decomposable structure when solving the \spe{}, \droe{}, and \drocvar{} models; see \ref{appdx:separability} for discussions on the separability of the \droe{} and \drocvar{} models.
 In contrast, the \spcvar{} model does not admit such a decomposition due to the subadditivity of $\Prob\mhyphen\CVaR_\gamma(\cdot)$.
 However, our experimental results show that the difference in out-of-sample costs between the \spcvar{} model with and without decomposition is very small (less than $3\%$ in most cases).
 This indicates that the \spcvar{} model with decomposition could produce near-optimal performance.
 Hence, we adopt the decomposition approach when solving large instances using the \spcvar{} model.